thedges/PSFieldServiceUtils/README.md

 # PSFieldServiceUtils

+This package contains a set of utilities for Field Service Lightning demos.
+The primary pieces of this repo are:

+  1. Apex Utility Class - to include miscellaneous functions for variety of purposes
+  2. WorkOrder Template Engine - config approach for generating standard WOLIs, knowledge articles and File attachments when new work orders are created

+__Apex Utility Class__
-This package contains a utility Apex class to manipulate WorkOrders and ServiceAppointments for demo purposes.
+First is utility Apex class to manipulate WorkOrders and ServiceAppointments for demo purposes.
 I will add to the methods available in the PSFieldServiceUtils class over time.

 A description of the methods available are: